Jlevbury/React_study/reference.md

 ## Starting a new project
 Here are the steps to create a new React project using `create-react-app`:

-1. **Install Node.js and npm**: Since you mentioned that you have experience with Node.js, I assume you have it installed on your system.
-If not, you can download it from the official website.
-The Node.js installation will also install npm (Node Package Manager), which we need for managing our project's dependencies.
+1. **Install Node.js and npm**:  The Node.js installation will also install npm (Node Package Manager), which we need for managing our project's dependencies.

 2. **Install Create React App**: You install this globally on your computer.
 This is a one-time installation.
 If you already have it installed, you can skip this step.
 Open your terminal or command prompt and type: